adamstyrc/calendarro/README.md

 ```
 you can create your CustomDayTileBuilder looking upon DefaultDayTileBuilder.

 <b>5.
-Initial selected dates</b> - When you want some dates to be selected from the scratch, use selectedDates (SelectionMode.MULTI) or selectedDate (SelectionMode.SINGLE) arguments
+Initial selected dates</b> - When you want some dates to be selected from the scratch, use selectedDate (SelectionMode.SINGLE) or selectedDates (SelectionMode.MULTI) arguments:
 ```dart
 Calendarro(
   selectedDate: DateTime(2018, 8, 1)